hbeneke/personal-site/src/content/posts/getting-started.md

 ## Getting Started

 The best way to start is by building small projects and gradually increasing complexity.
 Don't try to learn everything at once!

+Modern web development has evolved significantly over the past few years.
+This post will guide you through the essential tools and practices you need to know.

+## Essential Tools

+Here are some tools every modern web developer should know:

+1. **Package Managers**: npm, yarn, or pnpm
+2. **Build Tools**: Vite, Webpack, or Rollup
+3. **Version Control**: Git and GitHub
+4. **Code Editors**: VS Code, WebStorm, or similar

+## Best Practices

+- Use TypeScript for better type safety
+- Implement proper testing strategies
+- Follow accessibility guidelines
+- Optimize for performance

+## Getting Started

+The best way to start is by building small projects and gradually increasing complexity.
+Don't try to learn everything at once!

+Modern web development has evolved significantly over the past few years.
+This post will guide you through the essential tools and practices you need to know.

+## Essential Tools

+Here are some tools every modern web developer should know:

+1. **Package Managers**: npm, yarn, or pnpm
+2. **Build Tools**: Vite, Webpack, or Rollup
+3. **Version Control**: Git and GitHub
+4. **Code Editors**: VS Code, WebStorm, or similar

+## Best Practices

+- Use TypeScript for better type safety
+- Implement proper testing strategies
+- Follow accessibility guidelines
+- Optimize for performance

+## Getting Started

+The best way to start is by building small projects and gradually increasing complexity.
+Don't try to learn everything at once!

+Modern web development has evolved significantly over the past few years.
+This post will guide you through the essential tools and practices you need to know.

+## Essential Tools

+Here are some tools every modern web developer should know:

+1. **Package Managers**: npm, yarn, or pnpm
+2. **Build Tools**: Vite, Webpack, or Rollup
+3. **Version Control**: Git and GitHub
+4. **Code Editors**: VS Code, WebStorm, or similar

+## Best Practices

+- Use TypeScript for better type safety
+- Implement proper testing strategies
+- Follow accessibility guidelines
+- Optimize for performance

+## Getting Started

+The best way to start is by building small projects and gradually increasing complexity.
+Don't try to learn everything at once!